-- a) Vehicles must be road legal and licensed. - b) All vehicles must have at least seat belts, to be worn during the event. - c) Each vehicle may be inspected for: working lights, usable spare tire, and other "road legal" items.
+- a) Vehicles must be road legal and licensed. - b) All vehicles must have operating seat belts for each passenger and to be worn during the event. - c) Each vehicle will be subject to inspection according to BC TSD Regulations.

 8. Route Instructions